-Michigan has different programs for children to be able to attend high-quality, low cost or free, child care, preschool, and schoolage only programs.
+Michigan has different programs for children to be able to attend high-quality, low cost or free, licensed programs, for children 0-12.
 Each federal or state funded program has different requirements to qualify and services they provide.

 Free or Low Cost Programs